 Too many people can create a stressful environment and create a lot of clutter in your photographs.

 As a photographer, I tend to arrive around 2 hours before your ceremony and the best thing for your photography is to have a clean and tidy room.

 Aim for all of you to have hair and make-up finished 1 hour prior to when you want to leave to go to your ceremony.
 If anything runs over you have that time as a buffer.
 It also allows for any gifts to be given and have final photographs taken before you all put on your dresses too.

 A traditional church ceremony in the UK can take anywhere between 45-90 minutes depending on how many hymns, readings or speeches your vicar does.
 A civil ceremony takes around 30 minutes with readings or as short as 15 minutes without readings!

 Tip: If you’re going traditional, remember the bride’s family sit on the left and the groom’s sit on the right.

-Personally, I think the best time for your wedding ceremony in the UK is around 12pm or 1pm.
-This allows your guests to have a light lunch beforehand and gives you enough time after your ceremony to fit everything else in.
+Personally, the best time for your wedding ceremony in your wedding timeline in the UK is around 12pm or 1pm.
+This allows your guests to have a light lunch beforehand.
+It also gives you enough time after your ceremony to fit everything else in.